Jo Ann Davidson

-Jo Ann Davidson (born September 28, 1927) is an American politician of the Republican Party.
+Jo Ann Davidson (September 28, 1927 – October 25, 2024) was an American politician of the Republican Party.
 A member of the Ohio House of Representatives from 1981 to 2000, she was Speaker of the Ohio House of Representatives from 1995–2000.
-She is also the national committeewoman for Republican Party for Ohio.
+She also served as the national committeewoman for Republican Party for Ohio.

 Davidson was appointed to the Ohio Casino Control Commission by Governor John R. Kasich on February 23, 2011.
 Her term of office ended on February 21, 2018.

 Davidson was first elected to the Ohio House of Representatives in 1981.
 Her legislative district consisted of a portion of Franklin County, Ohio.
 In 1995, she became the first woman elected as Speaker.
 She was succeeded by Larry L. Flowers in 2001 and became interim director of the Ohio Department of Job and Family Services that year.

-In 2016, the Capitol Theatre in Columbus, Ohio was renamed in her honor.
-The theatre sits across the street from the Ohio Statehouse.
+In 2016, the Capitol Theatre in the Vern Riffe State Office Tower in Columbus, Ohio was renamed in her honor.

+Davidson died on October 25, 2024, at the age of 97.